 Traditional dress of the Lawa Hill Tribe

-In Baan Dong and Baan La Up you will see some women wear the traditional dress.
+In Baan Dong and Baan La Up, you will see some women wear traditional dresses.
 I visited Bo Luang on the road from Hot to Mae Sariang and didn’t see anyone in traditional dress.
 The Lawa traditional dress is quite similar to the dress of the Karen people.
 Baan Dong has a nice weaving center where they make nice textiles.
 The village also has a small Lawa museum.

-In the Lawa Hill Tribe villages there are Christians, Buddhists and animists as well as people who combine elements of these beliefs.
-I got the impression that Christianity really gained a firm foothold in the Lawa villages in Mae La Noi district.
+In the Lawa Hill Tribe villages, there are Christians, Buddhists, and animists, and people who combine elements of these beliefs.
+I got the impression that Christianity really gained a firm foothold in the Lawa villages in the Mae La Noi district.

 Anthropological research in Lawa communities

-Charles Keyes walks to Baan Dong in 1968
+Charles Keyes walked to Baan Dong in 1968

-In January 1968 Keyes made a trip to Mae La Noi, Baan Dong and Baan Pa Pae.
-On January 10 he walked to Ban Dong with a group of teachers, monks “hanger-on” to attend the celebration of the opening of the Ban Dong School for that year.
+In January 1968, Keyes made a trip to Mae La Noi, Baan Dong, and Baan Pa Pae.
+On January 10, he walked to Ban Dong with a group of teachers, monks “hanger-on” to attend the celebration of the Ban Dong School opening for that year.
 The walk took 8,5 hours.
 Now there is a good road.
 It takes less than an hour to drive from Mae La Noi to Ban Dong.
-On January 15 Keyes continued to Ban Pa Pae where his colleague Peter Kuntstadter was staying.
+On January 15, Keyes continued to Ban Pa Pae, where his colleague Peter Kuntstadter was staying.
 This walk took 2 hours.
-On the 17th he walked back to Mae Sariang which took 6 hours.
+On the 17th, he walked back to Mae Sariang, which took 6 hours.
 I am not sure if he walked all the way back to Mae Sariang or just to the main road.